 - If better reporting, features are developed to industry-specific needs, more favorable pricing, and a flowchart interface, QuickBooks Desktop might be a better choice for you.

-To answer or calm your nerves about QuickBooks Desktop 2018 Intuit payroll not being available after this year, fear not, you will have the option to use the QuickBooks Online payroll, or there are other options available if that doesn’t seem like a good fit.
+To answer or calm your nerves about QuickBooks Desktop 2018 Intuit payroll not being available after this year, fear not, you will have the option to upgrade to a newer desktop version of Quickbooks, use the QuickBooks Online payroll, or there are other options available if those doesn’t seem like a good fit.